guimpster/shield/README.md

 # shield
-graphql-shield + apollo-server + graphql-middleware implementation test
+This project uses `graphql-shield apollo-server graphql-middleware webpack yarn`.

+It is a small implementation test of graphql-shield main page example.